hamburgerghini1/honeygain-systemd-service/README.md

 A systemd service for Honeygain Docker image that loads it automatically at startup.

-**Prerequisites:** Make sure you have the Honeygain Docker image and Docker itself installed.
+**Prerequisites:** Make sure you have the Honeygain Docker image and Docker itself (and systemd lmao) installed.
 You can find installation instructions [here](https://hub.docker.com/r/honeygain/honeygain).

 **Dependencies:**
 The script requires one of these terminal emulators to be installed since it creates a desktop enty that launches the script using the default terminal emulator.